 I settled with a creditor on an old debt, and then stopped making payments again.
 Does the statute of limitations prevent the creditor from suing me for the unpaid debt?

 That depends on the laws of your state.
 The statute of limitations varies by state and by the type of debt.
 It sets a time limit that a creditor or collector can bring a lawsuit for payment of an unpaid debt.
 In some states, the statute of limitations is four years for a credit card agreement, in others it's longer or shorter.
 And the time period might be different for different types of debts.
-To find out the statute of limitation rules in your state, and to learn more about the statute of limitation, visit our Statute of Limitations & Debt Collections topic area.
+To find out the statute of limitation rules in your state, and to learn more about the statute of limitation, see Statute of Limitations & Debt Collections.

 Normally, the clock starts ticking from the time you default on your agreement with the creditor.